mapeditor/tiled/docs/manual/automapping.rst

 .. figure:: images/automapping/LoneCoder/firstattempt.png

-   A broken version of the rule, *NoOverlappingRules* was not yet set.
+   A broken version of the rule, because *NoOverlappingRules* was not yet set.

-When trying to match the input layer to the desired set layer (right picture of the figure at the beginning of the example, you will see it matches all way long, no matter of the vertical adjustment.
+When trying to match the input layer to the desired set layer (right picture of the figure at the beginning of the example, you will see it matches all the way along, with no regard of the vertical adjustment.

-Hence when we use the rule as discussed now, we will get not the desired result, but this rule overlaps itself.
+Hence when we use the rule as discussed now, we will get not the desired result, because this rule overlaps itself.
 The overlapping problem is shown in figure above.

 Since the overlapping is not desired, we can turn it off by adding a map